-Plenty of folks want YouTube downloaders on Android devices, to save videos that might get taken down for some reason or another, but the video platform offers only one legit way.
+Plenty of folks look for downloader apps for converting YouTube videos to MP4 on Android devices, but the platform offers only one legit way.
 Fortunately, some less-than-reputable options exist.

 Just note that those unofficial options are risky.
 We've got details regarding YouTube's rules below.

-How can I download YouTube videos to watch offline on Android?
+How can I save YouTube videos to watch offline on Android?

 YouTube Premium is the best way to download YouTube videos for watching offline on an Android device.
 But unlike many popular, unofficial third-party YouTube downloaders, it's a paid service, at $11.99 per month.
 That's just one of the service's tricks (which also include an ad-free experience and offline listening), and unlike the other options, you'll never get in trouble.